cinemascience/cinema_explorer/readme.md

 ```

 The **cinema/** directory is the general directory for all cinema applications,
 each of which has an application and version directory.
+This is designed to
+allow cinema applications to reside next to data, with a minimum of clutter from
+Cinema.
 For example:

 ```
     cinema/explorer/1.8